 For the power system security assessment, the high computational burden to solve a sufficiently large set of algebraic equations makes the time-domain simulations hard to compile with the integration of dynamically distributed renewable energies.
-It might take hours or days to complete the calculations considering adequate disturbances.
-With the urgent requirement of online/real-time operations, the ML approaches have the advantage to accelerate the computations while maintaining the original functionality of numerical or time-domain solutions.
-As the investigation for decades, the applied ML approaches for the power system security assessment including shallow learning methods such as ANN, SVM, DT, and extreme learning machine, and deep learning methods such as deep belief network (DBN), CNN, RNN, and GAN.
-However, once the ML-based security assessment is corrupted, the unstable status can be wrongly predicted to be stable, hence, the preventive control action is not conducted, in consequence, the power system might suffer from cascading failure or even wide-spread blackout; or the stable status is falsified to be unstable and therefore the preventive control is executed to draw the system back to “normal”, causing unnecessary costs and customer interruption.
+With the urgent need for online/real-time operations, the ML approaches have the advantage of accelerating computations while maintaining the original functionality of numerical or time-domain solutions.
+As the investigation for decades, the applied ML approaches for the power system security assessment include shallow learning methods such as ANN, SVM, and DT and deep learning methods such as DBN, CNN, RNN, and GAN.
+However, once the ML-based security assessment is corrupted, the unstable status can be wrongly predicted to be stable, hence, the preventive control action is not conducted, in consequence, the power system might suffer from cascading failure or even widespread blackout; or the stable status is falsified to be unstable and therefore the preventive control is executed to draw the system back to “normal”, causing unnecessary costs and customer interruption.